Victoria was a regular as one of the Hee Haw Honeys from 1979-1990.

 Hee Haw Honeys Victoria Hallman and Gunilla Hutton along with Victoria’s nephew and niece, Hallman and Alex Eady

-In new book, Alabama’s Victoria Hallman reminisces about time as Hee Haw Honey
+In this book, Alabama’s Victoria Hallman reminisces about time as Hee Haw Honey

 By Alec Harvey